 All data obtained in the study will be kept confidential.
-All information provided by you or recorded by the research team will be kept under code number and will only be linked together with your name and contact details where we need to contact you to make an appointment or request some further details from you.
-Data will be made available only to the research team and with your permission, your child's GP and paediatrician (if your child has one).
-If you agree to take part in project 2 your name, address and contact details will be given to authorised members of the research team at the University of Sheffield who will arrange the appointment for the developmental assessment.
-We will also need to give your name and contact details to our team of health professionals who are completing the developmental assessments.
+All information provided by you or recorded by the research team will be kept under code number and will only be linked together with your name where we need to contact you to make an appointment or request some further details from you.
+Data will be made available only to the research team, and with your permission, your child's GP and paediatrician (if your child has one).